jonathantrevorh/audb/README.md

 - iteratively build the index tree

 ## Running
-Not final packaging, but running `./sqbuild` compiles the extension and run test commands in sqlite3.

-## Running
  1. Install requirements as per below
  2. Run `sqlite3` to get the sqlite3 shell
  3. Load the binary by running `.load ./audb`